Vanshika-Sharma15/amazon-clone/README.md

 2. Open `index.html` in your web browser.

-## Created the amazon clone to step into world of web dev and to strengthen my command on html and css
+## Created this amazon clone some time ago to step into world of web dev and to strengthen my command on html & css